- Access for Persons with Disabilities

 Germanna Community College provides limited use of its facilities for community groups and educational and governmental agencies.
 Approval of requests will be contingent on the appropriateness of the proposed activity, space availability, and budget considerations.
 Inquiries about community use of Germanna Community College facilities should be directed to the office of the Vice President for Workforce and Community Education.

-Title IX – Sexual Violence, Domestic Violence, Dating Violence, and Stalking
+Policy 10560: Title IX-Sexual Violence, Domestic Violence, Dating Violence, and Stalking

 In the event of an emergency or inclement weather, a decision regarding a closing or late opening will be made by 6:00 a.m.
 In the absence of any announcement, classes will be held.